joshuadavidthomas/zed-django/README.md

 ```

 This gives you Django template syntax support, highlighting, and indentation through tree-sitter-htmldjango, without the additional language server features like diagnostics, autocompletion, or navigation.

-## Setting up Django Language Server

-[Django Language Server](https://github.com/joshuadavidthomas/django-language-server) is the default language server for Django templates in Zed.
-It provides diagnostics, autocompletion for template tags, and navigation features for template inheritance.

-For detailed documentation and advanced configuration options, see the [joshuadavidthomas/django-language-server](https://github.com/joshuadavidthomas/django-language-server) repository.

-## Setting up Django Template LSP

-[Django Template LSP](https://github.com/fourdigits/django-template-lsp) provides comprehensive autocompletion for tags, filters, templates, URLs, and more, along with hover documentation.

-For project-specific configuration, create `.zed/settings.json` in your Django project root.

-For detailed documentation and advanced configuration options, see the [fourdigits/django-template-lsp](https://github.com/fourdigits/django-template-lsp) repository.

 ## Development